-Snake seems so sleazy, and ants are gross.
+Eating snake seems so sleazy, and eating ants is just gross.
 So much nicer than either of these?
 A young, innocent deer.
 That’s one of the most common sights in a Chinese pharmacy, and when you see one stuffed, it represents longevity, happiness, luck and benevolence.
 And every single part of that benevolent deer is valuable.

 The antlers are sold in elaborate gift boxes, almost like moon cakes.
 They’re not eaten whole, but ground up and mixed with warm water, until the combo becomes a thick glue, called Deer Antler Glue (鹿角胶, $10 for 250g).
 Apparently it’ll tone your kidney, remove meridianal obstructions, help produce breast milk, and—like so many of these remedies—boost the libido.
 It balances the pairing of yin and yang, and even helps women with menstrual troubles.

 Only a few places in China can make Deer Antler Glue, and one of those is the ancient Beijing pharmacy, Tongrentang.
 The shop opened for Beijing business eight years after the start of the Qing Dynasty, in 1669, and has been operating at the same location since 1702.